hackingclimate/iden3-docs/source/technology/merkle_tree.rst

 Merkle trees allow us to quickly check membership.
 What do we mean by that?

 Say that, as usual, we remember just the root.
-And we want to prove that a certain data block is a member of the Merkle Tree.
+And we want to prove that a certain data block is a member of the Merkle tree.

 *[image]*